 The Sunset Neighborhood Association (SNA) worked with the City to develop this Plan.
-The detailed preparation of the Plan is being coordinated by the Sunset Neighborhood Plan Steering household in the neighborhood along with a comment form.
-The final draft plan went to the SNA for endorsement before going to the Planning Commission for their consideration.
-The City Council will adopt the Plan by resolution.
+The detailed preparation of the Plan is being coordinated by the Sunset Neighborhood Plan Steering

 Committee (SPNSC), whose members come from the Neighborhood Association and the neighborhood at-large.